 Part social network, part media platform, Reddit has more than 330 million active users per month.
-The popular entertainment & news aggregator is comprised of over a million communities (i.e. subreddits, prefixed with /r/) that focus on a variety of topics and interests.
+The popular entertainment & news aggregator is comprised of many AI and machine learning subreddits which useful information for data scientists at any stage in their studies or career.

 With all the hype surrounding data science, artificial intelligence and machine learning, it can be difficult to stay up-to-date on new publications, research, tutorials and tools.
 That’s where Reddit can help.
 Over the years, machine learning elites like Andrew Ng and Yann LeCun have contributed their thoughts and answered user questions through Reddit.